TwicPics/wordpress-plugin/readme.txt

 **If you use other image optimization or lazy-loading plugins, please disable them or any related features before moving on the next steps.**

 - Activate TwicPics plugin from the list of plugins.
-- Navigate to TwicPics settings to enter your TwicPics *personal subdomain*.
+- Navigate to TwicPics settings to enter your TwicPics *personal domain*.
 - You can define a *max width* at which your images will be intrinsically resized (default value is 2000 pixels).
+- To avoid requesting too may variants of the same image, you can also set a *step* option.
+TwicPics will round the width of images to the closest multiple of this value (default is 10 pixels).
 - Save your settings.

 That's it !
 The plugin can now deliver real time responsive images to all of your WordPress website visitors.

 == Screenshots ==

-1. TwicPics homepage
-2. TwicPics documentation
-3. TwicPics dashboard
-4. TwicPics account connection to the WordPress website
+1. The simplest way to tackle responsive images
+2. Deliver the best image quality
+3. Improve page loading time
+4. Do not lose the SEO race

 == Changelog ==

 = 0.1.0 =

-Initial release
+*Initial release*

+= 0.1.2 =
+*Minor fixes*